- Blood, Urine, and Saliva Test; to check for high levels of cortisol.

 Symptoms

-The symptoms of crushing syndrome may include the following:
+The symptoms may include the following:

 - Buffalo humps; fatty lumps between the shoulders and neck.